 Subject User – The individual that is presenting their biometric data to the biometric sensor at that moment.

-Synthetic Identity - When a bad actor uses a combination of biometric data, name, social security number, address, etc. to create a new record for a person who doesn't actually exist, for the purposes of using an account in that name.
+Synthetic Identity - When a bad actor uses a combination of biometric data, name, social security number, address, etc. to create a new record for a person who doesn't actually exist, for the purposes of opening and using an account in that name.